mgoldcoin/mgold/en/technical-details/waves-contracts-language-description/standard-library.md

 | buyMatcherFee | return a Matcher's fee from the buy order | Long number |
 | sellMatcherFee | return a Matcher's fee from the sell order | Long number |

-`Order` - an order for Matcher's order book.
+Order for Matcher's order book

 | Field | Description | Type |
 | :--- | :--- | :--- |